BobDempsey/node-ts-template/README.md

 npm run dev
 ```

 This uses `nodemon` and `ts-node` to run TypeScript directly without compilation.
 The `tsconfig-paths/register` module is loaded to enable path alias resolution (`@/*`) at runtime.
-The server starts on `http://localhost:3000` and automatically restarts when you make changes to the code.
+The application automatically restarts when you make changes to the code.

 ### Building